 Canoes have carried Indigenous peoples for thousands of years, and for many Canadians have become a symbol of the country’s vast wilderness.
-For artist, educator and alum Mike Ormsby, the canoe has inspired him creatively and allowed him to learn more about his Anishinaabe culture.
-After helping restore canoes with First Nations youth in Fort Severn, Ontario in 2012, he was drawn to learning more about birch bark canoes in particular.
+For Mike Ormsby (BPHE 1979), an artist and educator, the canoe inspired him to learn more about his own Anishinaabe culture.
+After helping restore the vessels with First Nations youth in Fort Severn, Ontario, in 2012, he was drawn to learning more about birch bark canoes in particular.
 He went on to build more than 20 of them – and to teach the art to Indigenous youth.
-“A birch bark canoe is inherently beautiful,” he writes on his website.
-“The canoe connects us not only to past cultures but reminds us of the importance of nature in our lives.
+“A birch bark canoe is inherently beautiful,” he writes on his website. “[It] connects us not only to past cultures but reminds us of the importance of nature in our lives.
 Balance.
 Harmony.
 Grace.”

-Another canoe enthusiast was Kirk Wipper (BPHE 1948), who grew up near the Pinaymootang First Nation in central Manitoba, and learned quickly that the light, sleek vessel was ideal for exploring the country’s lakes and rivers.
+Another U of T canoe enthusiast was Kirk Wipper (BPHE 1948), who grew up near the Pinaymootang First Nation in central Manitoba, and learned quickly that the light, sleek vessel was ideal for exploring the country’s lakes and rivers.
 He received his first canoe, a basswood dugout, in the late 1950s as a gift.
-By the time he established the Canadian Canoe Museum, in Peterborough, Ontario, in 1997, he had acquired more than 500 paddled craft – from birch bark canoes (such as the ones drawn and painted by U of T alum and Indigenous artist Mike Ormsby) to the kayaks of the Inuit to the traditional dugouts of the west coast Haida.
+By the time he established the Canadian Canoe Museum, in Peterborough, Ontario, in 1997, he had acquired more than 500 paddled craft – from birch bark canoes to the kayaks of the Inuit to the traditional dugouts of the west coast Haida.
 No matter their origin, they all bore one thing in common, Wipper once said – “the gift of freedom.”

 The National Anthem